Apply to our Mentorship Program

 CHF Mentorship Program Requirements

-- Commit to a minimum of 4 hours per month (over seven months) to support your mentorship relationship and your personal growth within the program
+- Commit to a minimum of 4 hours per month (over six months) to support your mentorship relationship and your personal growth within the program

 - Reside in the San Francisco Bay Area and be able to attend occasional after work events in central San Francisco and Oakland